-Truancy: A student is considered truant when he/she is not in her/his scheduled class at any time during the school day beyond five (5) minutes late to class, misses classes, or leaves class without permission.
+Truancy: A student is considered truant when he/she is not in her/his scheduled class at any time during the school day beyond five (5) minutes late to class, misses class, or leaves class without permission.
 Truancies accumulate for the school year.
 Any unexcused absence not taken care of within 24 hours automatically becomes a truancy.

-1st -4th Truancy results in two (2) hour ISD with iPad lockdown.
+$1^{\mbox{\scriptsize st}}$ -4th Truancy results in two (2) hour ISD with iPad lockdown.